SAGAtheme/SAGA/README.md

 </div>

 ### Notes
 This theme is a small personal project of mine.
-I will continue to add theme templates for applications I find useful however there are no plans to expand it further than that.
+I will continue to add theme templates for applications I find useful.
 If you want to create and share a theme using the SAGA palette for an application that does not yet have one you can submit a [PR](https://github.com/SAGAtheme/SAGA/pulls).

-Available themes can be found [here](https://github.com/SAGAtheme).
+Available standalone themes can be found [here](https://github.com/SAGAtheme).
+Complete dotfile collections for various WMs can be found [here](https://github.com/SAGAtheme/Showcase).